-54. As a compromise, it was finally agreed that there would be no mention of the testing facilities in the Test Guidelines, but that a special document would be prepared containing information as to which countries offered testing facilities, and for which species.
+55. As a compromise, it was finally agreed that there would be no mention of the testing facilities in the Test Guidelines, but that a special document would be prepared containing information as to which countries offered testing facilities, and for which species.
 As the Council would have to prepare this document, the Secretariat offered to prepare a draft before the end of this Council session containing the information the Secretariat had so far received.

-Cooperation with ASSINSEL and other organizations
+Cooperation with ASSINSEL and Other Professional Organizations

-- 55. Mr. Laclavière (France) pointed out that he had participated since 1949 in the meetings of ASSINSEL and, as ASSINSEL had also taken part in the preparation of the meeting which led to the UPOV Convention, he considered it wise to try and achieve cooperation with ASSINSEL, CIOPORA and whatever other organizations there might be. - A discussion took place on this item, during which it was pointed out that ASSINSEL and CIOPORA in particular, but perhaps also FIS, should be allowed to participate in the work on the Test Guidelines.
-As, of course, any further work on the Test Guidelines, and especially the waiting for comments from ASSINSEL and CIOPORA would delay by probably a year the drafts of Test Guidelines which at present were almost in their final form, it was agreed that the Technical Steering Committee should continue with those Test Guidelines and those which were approved by it at the next meeting should be published and distributed.
+- 56. Discussions took place on the basis of document UPOV/C/VII/10. - 57.
+Mr. Laclavière (France) pointed out that he had participated since 1949 in the meetings of ASSINSEL and, as ASSINSEL had also taken part in the preparation of the meeting which led to the UPOV Convention, he considered it wise to try and achieve cooperation especially with ASSINSEL and CIOPORA. - 58.
+A discussion took place on this item, during which it was pointed out that ASSINSEL and CIOPORA in particular, but perhaps also FIS, should be allowed to participate in the work on the Test Guidelines.
+As, of course, any further work on the Test Guidelines, and especially the waiting for comments from ASSINSEL and CIOPORA would delay by probably a year the drafts of Test Guidelines which at present were almost in their final form, it was agreed that the Technical Steering Committee should continue with those Test Guidelines and those which would be approved by it at the next meeting should be published and distributed.
 Also the other Test Guidelines should be produced as soon as possible for all crops.
 The Secretariat would have to draft a letter to ASSINSEL and CIOPORA inviting them to send their remarks on the distributed Test Guidelines.
 The remarks would then be looked at by the Technical Steering Committee, which would decide whether the Test Guidelines should undergo revision.
-Depending on the number of remarks and problems raised--for the moment this should only be done by mail--the Technical Steering Committee would then consider whether it was appropriate to convene the organizations to a hearing at some of the following Technical Steering Committee meetings.
+Depending on the number of remarks and problems raised-for the moment this should only be done by mail-the Technical Steering Committee would then consider whether it was appropriate to convene the organizations to a hearing at some of the following Technical Steering Committee meetings.

-Reports from member States on the harmonization of lists of species eligible for protection (Item 16 of the Agenda)
+Reports from Member States on the Harmonization of Lists of Species Eligible for Protection (Item 16 of the Agenda)